jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-048.md

 #### 56. How the specific causes of these variations should be investigated on individual shores.

-The particular causes of all these variations can be deduced from the foregoing if we consider that the waters of the ocean, when the Moon is new or full, are highest in places far from the shores towards the Ecliptic and the Equator at both the sixth morning and evening hours.
+The particular causes of all these variations can be deduced from the foregoing if we consider that

+The waters of the ocean, when the Moon is new or full, are highest in places far from the shores towards the Ecliptic and the Equator at both the sixth morning and evening hours.

 At the 12th hour, they are most depressed, flowing back from the shores to those places.